jfroehlich/eleventy-plugin-component-tag/README.md

         ignorePatterns: [],

         // These extension are components.
 This is a nunjucks tag -- you could
-        // use "liquid" or "hbs" as well but it may not work that well.
+        // use "liquid" or "hbs" but it may propably not work that well.
         templateExtensions: "njk,html"
     });
 };